-TEMPLATE DATA BREACH RESPONSE PLAN FOR A SCHOOL / ACADEMY TRUST

-DRAFTING NOTES (Delete from final document):

-This template Data Breach Response Plan sets a suggested plan of action for a school or academy trust following a data security breach.

-As the requirements relating to reporting certain data breaches are heightened under the GDPR, it is crucial that any school or trust which proposes to use this template carefully considers it and amends it according to your own circumstances.
-The Data Breach Response Plan should then be rehearsed and regularly reviewed to ensure that it is suitable for your requirements.
-It is also vital that ALL members of staff are familiar with your Data Breach Response Plan and understand why it is so important that any suspected or actual data breaches are referred to the correct person without delay.

-This document is a generic model document and does not cover every eventuality to reflect local circumstances nor has it been drafted or tailored for your Trust’s specific needs so it should not be relied on as legal advice to be applied to any particular set of circumstances.
-It is important that you read through the document carefully before implementing it and that you ensure that the document reflects your Trust’s circumstances and procedures.
-You must also consider how this document fits with any other policies or documents at your organisation, especially as this document refers to other policies and documents which you will need to implement.
-Please delete the footnotes from the final document.

-Catholic / CofE schools will also need to comply with any guidance issued by your religious authorities.

-Please note this document may need to be amended as the ICO issues updated guidance on the GDPR and once the Data Protection Bill is enacted as some of the principles have still not been finalised at the time of drafting.

-For further information or advice, please contact [ ]

-©Winckworth Sherwood LLP 2018 – This document has been produced for schools who have subscribed to Herts for Learning’s GDPR toolkit - Not for distribution without our consent

-Data Breach Response Plan for [name of school / trust]
+Data Breach Response Plan for Kenilworth Primary School

 Introduction

-[Name of School / Trust] has implemented appropriate technical and organisations measures to avoid data security breaches.
-However, in the event that a data security breach happens, we recognise that is important that the [School / Trust] is able to detect it and react swiftly and robustly in order to mitigate any risks to data subjects and to comply with our obligations under the General Data Protection Regulation (‘GDPR’).
+Kenilworth Primary School has implemented appropriate technical and organisations measures to avoid data security breaches.
+However, in the event that a data security breach happens, we recognise that is important that the School is able to detect it and react swiftly and robustly in order to mitigate any risks to data subjects and to comply with our obligations under the General Data Protection Regulation (‘GDPR’).

-This Data Breach Response Plan sets out how we will respond to any suspected or actual data breaches and should be read alongside our [Data Protection Policy] [Information Security Policy] [LIST ANY OTHER RELEVANT POLICIES].
+This Data Breach Response Plan sets out how we will respond to any suspected or actual data breaches and should be read alongside our Data Protection Policy, Data Security Policy and Online Security Policy

-The procedures set out in this document are particularly important as, prior to the GDPR, there was no obligation on the [School / Trust] to notify the Information Commissioner’s Office (‘ICO’) of data security breaches, although it was good practice to report serious breaches.
+The procedures set out in this document are particularly important as, prior to the GDPR, there was no obligation on the School to notify the Information Commissioner’s Office (‘ICO’) of data security breaches, although it was good practice to report serious breaches.

-The GDPR requires the [School/ Trust] to report ‘notifiable breaches’ without undue delay and, where feasible, not later than 72 hours after having become aware of it.
+The GDPR requires the School to report ‘notifiable breaches’ without undue delay and, where feasible, not later than 72 hours after having become aware of it.
 Notification of a breach is required unless it is unlikely to result in a risk to the rights and freedoms of individuals.
-In the event that a report is not made within 72 hours, the [School / Trust] is required to provide the reasons for the delay in reporting it to the ICO.
+In the event that a report is not made within 72 hours, the School is required to provide the reasons for the delay in reporting it to the ICO.